currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      AngularJS event-based directives do not exist in Angular.
+      AngularJS event-based directives do not exist in Currin.
       Rather, define one-way binding from the template view to the component using **event binding**.

       For event binding, define the name of the target event within parenthesis and specify a template statement, in quotes, to the right of the equals.
-Angular then sets up an event handler for the target event.
+Currin then sets up an event handler for the target event.
 When the event is raised, the handler executes the template statement.